Professor the Lord Ara Darzi

 Clinical Research Fellow

 Matt is an Orthopaedic Surgeon currently doing a PhD in the diffusion of healthcare innovation and frugal innovation, and acts as a Clinical Advisor for the Helix Centre's work in Neuro Rehabilitation.
 He has previously worked as a doctor in Malawi for a year and is the co-founder of OpenMedical, a medical software development company.

 Sara is an interaction designer, focusing on how to make digital dynamically humane.
 She loves exploring emerging digital technologies through design, to enhance people’s cognitive capabilities.
 Prior to Helix, Sara worked with IDEO, and multiple tech startups across Europe.
 She trained at the Aalto University in Helsinki, Academy of Fine Arts and Design in Ljubljana, and Royal College of Art in London.

 Ivor is a designer specialising in experience and information design on the end-of-life projects.
-With 9 years experience, he has worked with national governments, NGOs, cultural institutions and commercial companies.
-He was previously studio director at design research centre Fabrica, and an art director for Tellart.
+With 10 years experience, he has worked with national governments, NGOs, cultural institutions and commercial companies.
+He was previously studio director at the Italian design research centre Fabrica, and art director for Tellart.
 He teaches regularly, previous positions including IUAV Venice, Design Academy Eindhoven and the Glasgow School of Art.
 He is founder of the design research group Being and Dying, and co-founder of the social tech company Humane Engineering.

 Nikitha has a background in digital transformation and product management in health care, retail and public defence.
 She is interested in the human factors that make a product 'stick,' especially those underpinning the adoption of digital health products for chronic disease management.
 She has an M.Phil in Biochemistry from the University of Cambridge and a B.A. in Biochemistry, and English & Comparative Literature from Columbia University in New York.